-* University of Michigan consumer sentiment data, leading indicators on tap
+* University of Michigan consumer sentiment data, leading

 * J.C.
 Penney dips after earnings

 * Kansas City Southern to join S&P 500